World4RL: Diffusion World Models for Policy Refinement with Reinforcement Learning for Robotic Manipulation: Related Work

 \subsection{World Models}

 World models have developed rapidly, driven by advances in generative modeling.
-Early works such as Ha and Schmidhuber’s VAE-RNN world model\cite{Ha2018Recurrentworldmodels} inspired latent dynamics models like DreamerV3\cite{hafner2024masteringdiversedomainsworld} and TD-MPC2\cite{hansen2024tdmpc2}, while more recent Transformer-based approaches (e.g., Genie\cite{DBLP:conf/icml/BruceDEPS0LMSAA24}, Drive-WM\cite{Wang2024DrivingFuture}) significantly extended the temporal horizon and expressiveness.
-With the rise of conditional diffusion models, world models have achieved high-fidelity video prediction in diverse domains such as autonomous driving (GAIA-1\cite{Hu2023GAIA1}, DriveDreamer\cite{Wang2023DriveDreamer}), navigation (NWM\cite{bar2024navigationworldmodels}), and gaming (Diamond\cite{alonso2024diffusionworldmodelingvisual}).
+Early works like VAE-RNN world model~\cite{Ha2018Recurrentworldmodels} inspired latent dynamics models such as DreamerV3~\cite{hafner2024masteringdiversedomainsworld} and TD-MPC2~\cite{hansen2024tdmpc2}, while more recent Transformer-based approaches (e.g., Genie\cite{DBLP:conf/icml/BruceDEPS0LMSAA24}, Drive-WM~\cite{Wang2024DrivingFuture}) significantly extended the temporal horizon and expressiveness.
+With the rise of conditional diffusion models, world models have achieved high-fidelity video prediction in diverse domains such as autonomous driving (DriveDreamer~\cite{Wang2023DriveDreamer}), navigation (NWM~\cite{bar2024navigationworldmodels}), and gaming (Diamond~\cite{alonso2024diffusionworldmodelingvisual}).
 These advances indicate that generative world models are becoming powerful tools for simulating complex environments, motivating their application to robotic manipulation.